-Sometimes it's necessary to completely rebuild the AWS infrastructure, as it may have structural issues and security problems that could lead to unpleasant situations.
+Sometimes it's necessary to completely rebuild the Amazon Web Service (AWS) infrastructure, as it may have structural issues and security problems that could lead to unpleasant situations.

 I recently went through this whole process and it took a while to complete, as it was not always as intuitive as it should be.
-To be sure that you won't face the same obstacles, here I will cover each of the steps that I took to reach the AWS gold infrastructure.
+To be sure that you won't face the same obstacles, here I'll provide a step by step AWS tutorial that'll cover everything you need to know in order to configure the infrastructure management.

 Let's start from the very beginning.